cw-hsu/cw-hsu.github.io/index.md

 - a [bike commuter](/bike) transiting in LA
 - best friends with [bestfriendrickson](https://www.bestfriendrickson.com/){:target="_blank"}

-📧 Get in touch at pistachih@gmail.com.
+📧 Get in touch at pistachih at gmail dot com.

 ### My Journey